-Based on the functionality required by your application, you can register one or more of the Jersey JAX-RS shared libraries defined in Table 17-1, as follows:
+Based on the functionality required by your application and the version of the Jersey JAX-RS RI that you want to use, you can register one or more of the Jersey JAX-RS shared libraries defined in Section 20.2.1, "Summary of the Jersey JAX-RS RI Shared Libraries", as follows:

-- 1. Determine which Jersey JAX-RS shared libraries, defined in Table 17-1, that you are required by your application. - 2.
-Determine the WebLogic Server targets to which you will register the shared libraries.
+- Choose whether you want to use Version 1.9 or 1.1.5.1 of the Jersey JAX-RS RI.
+Based on the version you choose, refer to Table 20-2 or Table 20-1, respectively, to determine the shared libraries that are required by your application. - Determine the WebLogic Server targets to which you will register the shared libraries.
 Shared libraries must be registered to the same WebLogic Server instances on which you plan to deploy referencing applications.
-(You may consider deploying libraries to all servers in a domain, so that you can later deploy referencing applications as needed.)

-3. Register a shared library by deploying the shared library files to the target servers identified in Step 2, and identifying the deployment as a library using the -library option.
+(You may consider deploying libraries to all servers in a domain, so that you can later deploy referencing applications as needed.) - 3.
+Register a shared library by deploying the shared library files to the target servers identified in Step 2, and identifying the deployment as a library using the -library option.

-The following shows an example of how to deploy the shared libraries that provide support for the basic Jersey JAX-RS RI functionality and JAX-RS API.
-For more information about the weblogic.
-Deployer, see "weblogic.
-Deployer Command-Line Reference" in Deploying Applications to Oracle WebLogic Server.
+The following shows an example of how to deploy the shared libraries that provide support for Jersey JAX-RS RI Version 1.9.